Local ice cream shops rebrand, cut ties with Big Olaf and switch to new supplier

 "My concern is how the factory was operating for a long time and the fact that they continued to operate even after they knew they were under investigation before Fourth of July," said William D. Marler, the lawyer for the family of the late Mary Billman.

-The listeria outbreak is blamed for sickening more than 20 people across 10 states, according to the CDC.
+The listeria outbreak is blamed for sickening more than 20 people across 10 states, according to the Centers for Disease Control and Prevention.

 Amid the situation, McClain's Ice Cream has now tentatively taken on a significant number of clients who had previously relied on Big Olaf to deliver their supply of ice cream.